60th Mechanized Brigade

-The 60th Mechanized Inhulets Brigade (60-та окрема механізована Інгулецька бригада) is a brigade of the Ukrainian Ground Forces.
+The Separate 60th Mechanized "Inhulets" Brigade (60-та окрема механізована Інгулецька бригада) is a brigade of the Ukrainian Ground Forces.

 History

 War in Donbas

 The brigade was formed on 18 July 2016.

 Russia-Ukraine war

 Operations in southern Ukraine (2022)

-At the beginning of the Russia-Ukraine war, the brigade took up the defense of the Dnipropetrovsk region and later advanced into the Kherson region.
+At the beginning of the Russia-Ukraine war, the brigade took up the defense of the Dnipropetrovsk Oblast and later advanced into the Kherson Oblast.
 Early into the Russian invasion, the brigade was based near the city of Kryvyi Rih in the Dnipropetrovsk region.
 At this period in time, it was described by Ukrainian military journalist Yurii Butusov as "people literally from the street" with no training, organization, or heavy weapons.

 On the night of 10-11 March 2022, in the village of Orlove, Kherson Oblast, Russian reconnaissance units killed a member of the 60th Brigade and captured two others, later killing them in the village of Mariine.
 During the day on 11 March, an additional five soldiers of the 60th Brigade were killed in combat near Orlove, but the Ukrainian forces reportedly managed to stop the advance of a Russian column.

 During mid-March 2022, units of the brigade were positioned on the border of Kherson Oblast and Dnipropetrovsk Oblast.

 A member of the brigade's 7th Infantry Company was killed by artillery fire near Novovorontsovka on 12 March, and another soldier was killed in Koshove, Dnipropetrovsk Oblast, on 14 March.

 By the end of March 2022, it was announced that the brigade, alongside the 4th Battalion of the 17th Tank Brigade, had taken part in the recapture of eleven settlements in the northern portion of the Kherson Oblast, including Orlove and Novovorontsovka.

 On 30 June 2022, the Ukrainian military announced that elements of the 60th Brigade had conducted a successful offensive near the village of Pot'omkyne, restoring Ukrainian control over the settlement.
 Units of the brigade continued to operate near Pot'omkyne in July 2022.
 On 11 July 2022, the 60th Brigade announced that its forces had captured the village of Ivanivka.